 8. Cinnabar Caterpillar

-Cinnabar caterpillars(Tyria jacobaeae) are one type of caterpillar that have a redhead, black body, and white spots.
+Cinnabar caterpillars(Tyria jacobaeae) are one type of caterpillar that has a redhead, black body, and white spots.
 The cinnabar caterpillar has a life cycle that lasts approximately two weeks.
 In this period, these different caterpillars go through four stages: egg, larva, pupa, and adult butterfly.

 The cinnabar caterpillar’s eggs are laid on leaves or caterpillar sat at night by females.
 These eggs then hatch into larvae in about two days.
 Larvae then eat leaves for around seven days before pupating.
 Then, after another three days as a pupa, the cinnabar butterfly emerges from its cocoon to fly away from danger as other adult butterflies do after emerging from their cocoons.